ValdekBro/pickie/README.md

   C --> E[(Mapping Logs / Metrics)]
 ```

+### Implementation Approach (Node‑only datasource service)

+- The datasource is a lightweight Node.js + TypeScript application with no framework (not NestJS).
+- Libraries:
+  - `mongodb` (official Node driver) for staging DB access
+  - `playwright` for browser‑driven scraping when pages require JS execution
+  - Native `fetch` (Undici) for HTTP requests to JSON/HTML APIs
+- Scripts are organized as small modules: scrapers → parsers → mappers.
+A simple runner orchestrates them.
+The concrete module structure will be designed next.
+- Execution: on‑demand via npm scripts, cron, or a minimal in‑process queue.
+- See `datasource/DOCUMENTATION.md` for the detailed module structure and contracts.

 ### Staging Database (MongoDB, per‑source collections)

 - **Database**: Separate MongoDB database, e.g. `pickie_staging`.